trekhleb/javascript-algorithms/src/algorithms/sets/power-set/README.md

 [[], [1], [2], [1, 2]] ← 3 = [[], [1], [2], [1, 2], [3], [1, 3], [2, 3], [1, 2, 3]]
 ```

-And so on for the rest of the elements from originalSet.
+And so on, for the rest of the elements from the `originalSet`.
 On every iteration the number of sets is doubled, so we'll get `2^n` sets.

 > See [caPowerSet.js](./caPowerSet.js) file for cascading solution.